filippoboiani/machine-learning/README.md

 If we check the resulted full decision tree against the training dataset we will have no error, since the tree depends on the training set.
 From the result we can deduce the second dataset is the most difficult to train.

 ### Assignment 6
-The deeper the decision tree, the lower the variance.
-The more superficial the higher variance.
+*Explain pruning from a bias-variance tradeoff perspective.*

+A complicated decision tree (e.g. deep) has **low bias and high variance**.
+The bias-variance tradeoff does depend on the depth of the tree.
+If the number of levels is too high i.e a complicated decision tree, the model tends to overfit.
+The tree then will have a great deal of condition to be satisfied.

+Only if all the conditions are satisfied, a decision is reached.
+This will work very well for the training set as you are continuously narrowing down on the data.
+The tree becomes highly tuned to the data present in the training set.

+Decision tree is sensitive to where it splits and how it splits.
+Therefore, even small changes in input variable values might result in very different tree structure.
+For example, when a new data point is fed, even if one of the parameters deviates slightly, the condition will not be met and it will take the wrong branch.

+By pruning we reduce the tree depth and the complexity of the model, which means the model doesn't overfit.
+The more we prune the higher the bias becomes and the variance decreases.

-On the other hand, bias refers to the error that is introduced by approximating a real-life problem, which may be extremely complicated, by a much simpler model.
+(Bias refers to the error that is introduced by approximating a real-life problem, which may be extremely complicated, by a much simpler model).

 ### Assignment 7